MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.0.0/upcoming-breaking-changes.md

 ### `New-AzAksCluster`

+- Parameter breaking-change will happen to all parameter sets
+  - `-DockerBridgeCidr`
-- The `-DockerBridgeCidr` parameter will be deprecated in Az 11.0.0 without being replaced.
+    - DockerBridgeCidr parameter will be deprecated in Az 11.0.0 without being replaced.
+    - This change is expected to take effect from version: 6.0.0 and Az version: 11.0.0

 ## Az.Compute

 ### `New-AzDisk`

 - Cmdlet breaking-change will happen to all parameter set
   - Starting in November 2023 the "New-AzDisk" cmdlet will deploy with the Trusted Launch configuration by default.
 This includes defaulting the "HyperVGeneration" parameter to "v2".
-To know more about Trusted Launch, please visit [learn.microsoft.com/azure/virtual-machines/trusted-launch](/azure/virtual-machines/trusted-launch)
+To know more about Trusted Launch, please visit [docs.microsoft.com/azure/virtual-machines/trusted-launch](/azure/virtual-machines/trusted-launch)
+  - This change is expected to take effect from version: 7.0.0 and Az version: 11.0.0

 ### `New-AzVM`

 - Cmdlet breaking-change will happen to all parameter set
   - Consider using the image alias including the version of the distribution you want to use in the "-Image" parameter of the "New-AzVM" cmdlet.
 On April 30, 2023, the image deployed using `UbuntuLTS` will reach its end of life.
 In October 2023, the aliases `UbuntuLTS`, `CentOS`, `Debian`, and `RHEL` will be removed.
+  - This change is expected to take effect from version: 7.0.0 and Az version: 11.0.0
   - Starting in November 2023 the "New-AzVM" cmdlet will deploy with the Trusted Launch configuration by default.
 To know more about Trusted Launch, please visit [docs.microsoft.com/azure/virtual-machines/trusted-launch](/azure/virtual-machines/trusted-launch)
-  - It is recommended to use parameter "-PublicIpSku Standard" in order to create a new VM with a Standard public IP.Specifying zone(s) using the "-Zone" parameter will also result in a Standard public IP.If "-Zone" and "-PublicIpSku" are not specified, the VM will be created with a Basic public IP instead.Please note that the Standard SKU IPs will become the default behavior for VM creation in the future
+  - This change is expected to take effect from version: 7.0.0 and Az version: 11.0.0

 ### `New-AzVmss`

 - Cmdlet breaking-change will happen to all parameter set
   - Starting November 2023, the "New-AzVmss" cmdlet will default to Trusted Launch VMSS.
 For more info, visit [aka.ms/trustedLaunchVMSS](https://aka.ms/trustedLaunchVMSS).
+  - This change is expected to take effect from version: 7.0.0 and Az version: 11.0.0
   - Starting November 2023, the "New-AzVmss" cmdlet will use new defaults: Flexible orchestration mode and enable NATv2 configuration for Load Balancer.
-To learn more about Flexible Orchestration modes, visit [aka.ms/orchestrationModeVMSS](https://aka.ms/orchestrationModeVMSS).
+To learn more about Flexible Orchestration modes, visit https://aka.ms/orchestrationModeVMSS.
+  - This change is expected to take effect from version: 7.0.0 and Az version: 11.0.0
   - Consider using the image alias including the version of the distribution you want to use in the "-ImageName" parameter of the "New-AzVmss" cmdlet.
 On April 30, 2023, the image deployed using `UbuntuLTS` will reach its end of life.
 In November 2023, the aliases `UbuntuLTS`, `CentOS`, `Debian`, and `RHEL` will be removed.
+  - This change is expected to take effect from version: 7.0.0 and Az version: 11.0.0

 ## Az.DesktopVirtualization